Southern Railway 722: Revenue service and upgrades

-No. 722 was built in September 1904 by Baldwin Locomotive Works (BLW) for the Southern Railway (SOU), originally as a K class 2-8-0 Consolidation type with Stephenson valve gear, sliding valves, alligator crossheads, and a saturated boiler.
-No. 722 was assigned to work on SOU's Murphy Branch, where it was primarily used to haul freight trains between Asheville and Murphy, North Carolina.
-In the 1910s, the locomotive was upgraded with Southern valve gear, piston valves, and superheaters, which reclassified No. 722 as a "Ks" type.
-In the 1920s, it had more upgrades added such as new cylinders and valve assemblies, which allow the locomotive to develop 46700 lb of tractive effort and reclassified again as a "Ks-1" type.
-During the 1940s, No. 722 was re-equipped with multiple-bearing crossheads.
+No. 722 was built in September 1904 by Baldwin Locomotive Works (BLW) for the Southern Railway (SOU), originally as a K class 2-8-0 "Consolidation" type with Walschaerts valve gear, sliding valves, 22 × 30 in cylinders, double-guide alligator crossheads, and a saturated boiler.
+It was standardized with 56 in driving wheels and a boiler pressure of 200 psi, making the locomotive produce 44100 lbf of tractive effort.
+No. 722 was delivered with a smaller tender, which holds 12.5 t of coal and 6000 gal of water.
+It was primarily assigned to work on SOU's Murphy Branch, where it was used to haul freight trains between Asheville and Murphy, North Carolina.
+Sometime during 1907, the locomotive swapped out its original tender with a slightly larger one, which holds 12 t of coal and 7500 gal of water.